 This course is an ideal progression if you have completed an undergraduate degree in a relevant area of accountancy, business, economics, finance or law and want to specialise your knowledge further or develop more diverse academic knowledge.
-It is particularly suited if you wish to pursue a career in business or finance and will provide knowledge of current developments in the sector.
+It is particularly suited if you wish to pursue a career in business or finance and will help provide knowledge of current developments in the sector.
 The course also provides an introduction to law and in particular the law relating to international trade.
-The course will enable you to develop critical insights, provide vocationally-relevant subject matter and is highly focused on skills development.
+The course will help you to develop critical insights, provide vocationally-relevant subject matter and is highly focused on skills development.

-The course brings together professionals from both accounting and law, two areas that are vital in the global market within which businesses operate.
-It also considers both finance and law from an international perspective, crucial knowledge in today’s competitive business environment.
+The course brings together accounting and law, two areas that are vital in the global market within which businesses operate.
+It also considers both finance and law from an international perspective, crucial knowledge that will be useful in today's competitive business environment.
 You will be introduced to aspects of international trade, gain an appreciation of international corporate reporting issues and sound corporate financial management developing key skills for a career in business.

 Our strong connections with the financial world are demonstrated through our Partners in Accountancy scheme which links you with accountancy firms of national and international repute.
-Guest lecturers from the world of business and banking, in recent years speakers from KPMG and HSBC have provided valuable insights to students on the course.
+We invite guest lectures from professionals in the world of business and banking, in recent years speakers from KPMG and HSBC have provided valuable insights to students on the course.